“When I moved to New York, I bought Vogue instead of dinner. I just felt like it fed me more”

 So now I have my trend, how to wear it and an idea of what the key pieces are.
 But how does this fit my style and how will I make this look work for my lifestyle?
 Especially as my new year’s style resolution was to invest in forever items.
 Those wardrobe essentials that are not so much trend led and work hard to pull my look together.
 The look that resonates with me the most is feminine and pretty blouses.
 They instantly refresh my wardrobe and can be worn with chunky knit cardigans or my camel coat.
 This H&M Broderie blouse is beautiful and inexpensive, which is perfect when I only want to dip my toes into a trend.

 Speaking of toes, if you know me, then you will know I have a thing about inappropriate shoes.
 By inappropriate, they are usually not right for the current weather.
-I’m obsessed with ballet pumps, slightly odd looking shoes and bright colours.
+I’m obsessed with ballet pumps, slightly odd-looking shoes and bright colours.
 These pom pom flats, by Studio B Fashion, scream hunspun meets homemade and I love them nearly as much as my boys.
-Teamed with my jeans and pretty blouse, this is how I will be paying homage to the wild wild west.
+Teamed with my jeans and a pretty blouse, this is how I will be paying homage to the wild wild west.